Skip to main content

 Wellbeing

-Often, if you are experiencing issues related to your studies or life at the University, you might want to talk to one of our Student Advocates.
+Often, if you are experiencing issues related to your studies or life at the University, you may want to speak with one of our Student Advocates.

 If you are going through a tough time, it is likely that you will also be feeling some distress.
-Although TUSA Advocates are great listeners, and will always provide you with a safe space to talk, we aren’t counsellors.
+While TUSA Advocates are great listeners and provide a safe space for conversation, it’s important to note that we are not counsellors.

-• providing free, independent, confidential advice about what steps to take,
+• Providing free, independent, and confidential advice on the necessary steps to take

-If we feel that you would benefit from counselling as well as our advocacy support, we can help by making you aware of your options, and even helping you to book an appointment if you need one.
+If we believe that you would benefit from counselling in addition to our advocacy support, we can help by informing you about your options and even assisting you in scheduling an appointment if needed.

 Close Menu